Great Women on Great British Menu 2020

 Judge Andi Oliver said: “I am so thrilled about the theme for this year’s Great British Menu.
 Books have always played a pivotal role in my life, so celebrating 150 years of children’s literature fills me with such joy!
 The kitchen is buzzing with creativity and we have a whole new family of exciting, inspired chefs to introduce you all to.
 This year is truly astonishing and moving, I can’t wait for everyone to experience it too.”

 In another new element for Great British Menu 2020 comedian Susan Calman has also been added to the mix as presenter and she will be talking to the chefs while they are plating up and finding out more about their work.

-Last year we were delighted to interview all of the women chefs taking part in Great British Menu 2019 and this year we are planning to do the same.
-For now, let’s have a quick look at the women representing their regions for 2020.
+Last year we were delighted to interview all of the women chefs taking part in Great British Menu 2019 and this year we are doing the same.
+Let’s have a quick look at the women representing their regions for 2020.
 Clicking on their names takes you to our interview with them for 2020!